achung3/TillTheEnd/README.md

 These are located in objHUD
 - Alt+R: restart the room
 - Alt+G: restart the game
-- Alt+L to increase lives by 5
+- Alt+L: to increase lives by 4 and health to 100
-- Alt+S to gain 5p
+- Alt+S: to gain 5p
-- Alt+N to move to the next room... for mac you need to do Alt+Shift+N
+- Alt+N: to move to the next room... for mac you need to do Alt+Shift+N
-- Alt+P to move to the previous room
+- Alt+P: to move to the previous room

 Instructions
 - Up: move up